ryuichiueda/slides_marp/advanced_vision/lesson5e.md

 <!-- paginate: true -->

-## What to do today
+## Contents

-- Why are we using words (natural language) in vision lectures?
+- Why should we handle language models in vision lectures?
 - Word2vec
 - Transformer
 - Applications of the Transformer